alex-the-pigeon/AlexKaracsay_T1A3/readme.md

 Individual stories to play:
 - There are four separate stories for the user to play, each with their own set of questions to be asked.
 Each story file is separate to **main.py** and linked through a **functions** file.
 These files are then imported into the main file and run when called upon by the user.

+- Each question linked to a user input() is assigned to a variable which is then used within the story string.
+Each variable is named with a prefix of the story it belongs to and then a short desciptive word.
+For example:

+    ```s1_vehicle = input("Name a type of vehicle: ")```

+- Once all the user input has been collected it is then inserted into the story f string with curly braces {variable_name} so it prints in the correct places in the story.

 Aesthetic features:
 - Utelisation of PyPi package **Colored** to change text colour for variety and added snazziness.